"Some of us become the ocean because we don't want anyone to own us." - Oyindamola Excerpt from To Bee a Honey (Page 115)

-This is an excerpt from my upcoming book that will be released for preorder in less than a week.
+This is an excerpt from To Bee a Honey.
 In many ways, this book is personal and if I could describe it in one word, I will say that it is honest.

 This excerpt is not focused on the person or situation that tries to control, own and limit you.
 It is focused on your power over yourself to grow and become a never ending experience.
 Be consistent in your growth and there is never a peak to it...
 Soon all those limitations will be like a grain of sand at the seashore.